Please note - the details for this season have not yet been finalised

 Tony Faber is the grandson of the founder of the publishing company Faber and Faber, and grew up steeped in its books.
 He was managing director for four years and he remains on the board.
 He is passionate about the firm's success, and intensely proud of his association with it.

-He talked to about the company in May 2017.
+He talked to us in May 2017 about the company Faber and Faber.

 Image of the egg courtesy of The Forbes Collection, New York.
 Photographed by Joseph Coscia, Jr. Copyright © All rights reserved.